bglindner/SourceApp/README.md

 python path/to/SourceApp/pipelines/sourceapp_build.py -h

 ```
-If you have trouble solving the environment, first check to see if your channel priority is flexible:
+If you have trouble solving the environment, first check to see if your channel priority is flexible and make it flexible if needed:
 ```
 # see channel_priority:
 mamba config list